 (file, class, field, method, etc.) in the Project tool window.

-Note that this button is not available, if the Autoscroll from Source option is currently on.
+This icon is not available if the Autoscroll from Source option is currently on.

 |Ctrl+NumPad -||Use this icon or shortcut to collapse all the nodes.|